vatesfr/xen-orchestra/docs/vm_import_export.md

 Xen Orchestra can import and export VM in XVA format (XenServer format) or import OVA files (OVF1 format).

-> we are supporting OVA import from VirtualBox.
+> We are supporting OVA import from VirtualBox.
 Feel free to report issues with OVA from other virtualization platform.

 ## Import

 ### XVA files

-To import a XVA file, just go in New/Import menu:
+To import a XVA file, just go to the New/Import menu:

 ![](./assets/xoa5import.png)